No items found.

 Cognitive-behavioral therapy (CBT) approaches can help identify and challenge unhelpful thoughts or beliefs about sex.
 Techniques include cognitive restructuring, behavioral experiments, or exposure exercises.

-These exercises aim to improve body image and increase sexual confidence.
+These exercises aim to improve body image and increase sexual confidence, leading to a more fulfilling sex life.
 This could include mirror exercises, cognitive restructuring of negative body beliefs, or mindfulness practices.

 Mindfulness can increase body awareness, enhance intimacy, and reduce anxiety.
 This might involve guided mindfulness exercises, meditation, or mindful touch.